 For a first-cut evaluation of the spectral properties of the X-ray emitting BCGs, we compute their hardness ratio, simply defined as $HR\equiv (C_{hard}-C_{soft})/(C_{hard}+C_{soft})$, where $C_{hard}$ and $C_{soft}$ are the source net counts measured in the hard and soft band, respectively, and corrected for vignetting.
-In Figure \ref{hr}, left panel, we show the hardness ratios for the sources with unresolved X-ray emission in at least one of the two bands in the low redshift bin.
-We also plot solid (dashed) lines corresponding to typical hardness ratio measured with ACIS-I (ACIS-S) for an intrinsic equivalent hydrogen absorbing column of (from bottom to top) $10^{20}$, $10^{21}$, $10^{22}$, $3\times 10^{22}$, and $10^{23}$ cm$^{-2}$.
-These representative curves are computed for a typical {\sl Chandra} observation at the aimpoint for a spectrum with and intrinsic emission described by a power law of $\Gamma=1.8$, considering an average Galactic absorbing column of $3\times 10^{20}$ cm$^{-2}$.
-We note that roughly half of the sample in the low redshift bin shows hints of intrinsic absorption ($HR\geq 0$, corresponding roughly to $10^{22}$ cm$^{-2}$) in the soft band.
-This implies that to compute the total intrinsic X-ray luminosity we need to correct for intrinsic absorption below 2 keV.
-In Figure \ref{hr}, right panel, we show the hardness ratio for the sources with unresolved X-ray emission in at least one of the two bands in the high redshift sample.
-Only one source is clearly absorbed \citep[SPT-CLJ2344-4243, see, e.g. ][]{2015Tozzib}, while the other sources are consistent with the spectrum of unabsorbed AGN ($HR\sim -0.5$).
+In Figure \ref{hr}, left panel, we show the hardness ratios for the sources with unresolved X-ray emission in at least one of the two bands in the low-redshift bin.
+We also plot solid (dashed) lines corresponding to the typical hardness ratio measured with ACIS-I (ACIS-S) for an intrinsic equivalent hydrogen-absorbing column of (from bottom to top) $10^{20}$, $10^{21}$, $10^{22}$, $3\times 10^{22}$, and $10^{23}$ cm$^{-2}$.
+These representative curves are computed for a typical {\sl Chandra} observation at the aimpoint for a spectrum with an intrinsic emission described by a power law of $\Gamma=1.8$, considering an average Galactic absorbing column of $3\times 10^{20}$ cm$^{-2}$.
+We note that roughly half of the sample in the low-redshift bin shows hints of intrinsic absorption ($HR\geq 0$, corresponding roughly to $10^{22}$ cm$^{-2}$) in the soft band.
+This implies that to compute the total intrinsic X-ray luminosity, we need to correct for intrinsic absorption below 2 keV.
+In Figure \ref{hr}, right panel, we show the hardness ratio for the sources with unresolved X-ray emission in at least one of the two bands in the high-redshift sample.
+Only one source is clearly absorbed \citep[SPT-CL J2344-4243, see, e.g. ][]{2015Tozzib}, while the other sources are consistent with the spectrum of unabsorbed AGN ($HR\sim -0.5$).